Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-The polariton-mechanics coupling essentially originates from the dispersive magnetostrictive interaction, which leads to the linearized Hamiltonian in Eq.~\eqref{f-1}.
-It reveals that the interaction between the mechanical mode and {\it each} polariton is analogous to the linearized optomechanical Hamiltonian~\cite{MAreview}.
-This promises similar magnomechanical backactions as the optomechanical ones~\cite{OMrmp}, such as mechanical cooling and amplification~\cite{Davis,Li2022}.
-In our experiment, a red-detuned microwave field is used to drive the upper-branch CMP, such that the scattered mechanical sideband resonates with the polariton {(Fig.~\ref{fig3}(a))}.
-This corresponds to the anti-Stokes scattering responsible for cooling the mechanical motion, resulting in an increased mechanical damping rate.
-In the limit of resolved sidebands $\kappa_+ \ll \omega_{\rm b} $ and weak coupling $G_+ \ll \kappa_+$, the effective mechanical damping rate is approximated as~\cite{fm,tjk,dv}
+The coupling between the MPs and the mechanical mode essentially originates from the dispersive magnetostrictive (magnon-phonon) interaction, which leads to the linearized Hamiltonian in equation~\eqref{f-1}.
+It reveals that the interaction between each polariton and the mechanical mode is analogous to the linearized opto-~\cite{MAreview} and magnomechanical~\cite{Jie18} Hamiltonian.
+This promises similar polaromechanical backaction as the opto- and magnomechanical ones, such as mechanical cooling and amplification~\cite{OMrmp,Zuo24}.
+Equation \eqref{f-2} indicates that the effective polaromechanical coupling $G_{\pm}$ can be enhanced by increasing the magnon excitation number {$n_{\rm mag}$}.
+In the experiment, we adopt a red-detuned microwave field to drive the upper-branch polariton and to keep the scattered mechanical sideband in resonance with the polariton (Fig.~\ref{fig3}a).
+This enhances the magnomechanical anti-Stokes scattering, which cools the mechanical motion, yielding an increased mechanical damping rate~\cite{Davis}.

-where $C_{\rm +,b} = G_+^2/\left(\kappa_+ \kappa_{\rm b}\right)$ is the polariton-mechanics cooperativity.
-By increasing the drive power, $G_+$ gets stronger, yielding an increasing $\kappa_{\rm b,eff}$.
-However, when $G_+$ becomes greater than $\kappa_{+}$, the weak-coupling condition is broken and Eq.~(\ref{kbeff}) becomes invalid.
-This is exactly the point at which the system enters the strong-coupling regime.